stratworld/strat/docsSrc/markdown/Guides/Hello World.md

     - "secretAccessKey": "{your secret access key}"

   + B) Have lit use your shared ~/.aws/credentials file
     - follow the instructions to create a shared credentials file [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).
-Note: you may already have one--try
+Note: you may already have one--try $ stat ~/.aws/credentials
-    - ```bash
-    $ stat ~/.aws/credentials
-    ```
+    - If you do use an aws credentials file, make sure its for your test account!

     NOTE: credentials provided through A override B.

 4) In the future, lit will create appropriate roles for each resource it creates.
 Today, you need to create a role with some basic permissions for lit to use when creating resources.
-Create an IAM role with the following policies:
+Create an [IAM role](https://aws.amazon.com/iam/) with the following policies:

   + AWSLambdaFullAccess
   + AmazonS3FullAccess